A decade of progress for the youngest Nebraskans

 Elevating early childhood in economic development

-FFN has been a leader in representing early care and learning as an integral component of economic development for over a decade, beginning with the establishment of the Nebraska Early Childhood Roundtable in 2011.
+FFN has been a leader in representing early care and learning as an integral component of economic development for over a decade, beginning with establishment of the Nebraska Early Childhood Business Roundtable in 2011.
 Our partnerships with employers, chamber of commerce leaders and other stakeholders have promoted Step Up to Quality (LB507), Local Option Economic Development funding for child care (LB160), among other pieces of legislation affecting early childhood.